kthadikaran/ansible/README.md

 -  ansible-galaxy list  #displays a list of installed roles, with version numbers.
 -  ansible-galaxy remove <role> # Removes an installed role.
 -  ansible-galaxy info  #Provides a variety of information about Ansible Galaxy.
--  ansible-galaxy init #It creates a basic collection Skeleton based on the default template included with Ansible or your own template.
+-  ansible-galaxy init nginx_ansible #It creates a basic collection Skeleton based on the default template included with Ansible or your own template.
 -  ansible-galexy build #It creates a collection artifact that can be uploaded to the galaxy or your own repository.
 -  ansible-galexy publish #It publishes a built connection artifact to the galaxy.